A Breakout Character

 - In Sonic the Hedgehog games, Sonic and Dr. Eggman were the only characters introduced in the first game.
 Sonic's most well-known friends Tails, Knuckles and Amy Rose were introduced respectively in Sonic the Hedgehog 2, Sonic the Hedgehog 3 and Sonic the Hedgehog CD.

-- Doctor Nefarious in Ratchet & Clank came about in the third game, Up Your Arsenal, yet he's since become the series' most recognizable villain, even being made playable in All 4 One along with series mainstay, Captain Qwark and the titular duo.
+- Doctor Nefarious in Ratchet & Clank came about in the third game, Up Your Arsenal, yet he's since become the series' most recognizable villain, even being made playable in All 4 One along with the title duo and series mainstay Captain Qwark.

 - Nemesis first appeared in Resident Evil 3: Nemesis and has gone on to make a appearance as a main antagonist in Resident Evil: Apocalypse and as a playable character in Ultimate Marvel vs. Capcom 3.